utopia-foss/utopia/doc/faq/core/manager.rst

   /// Traits for cells with determination of update via apply_rule call using MyManualCell = Utopia::CellTraits<MyCellState, Update::manual>;

+Here, ``MyCellState`` can be any type that is to be associated with an entity (a cell or an agent).

+The update modes behave as follows:

+* (always) **synchronously**: all agents of a manager are updated "at once"

+    * Internally, these entities have a buffer for their *new* state, where all changes are written to.
+      Only after all state buffers have been updated, the actual state is updated.
+    * This two-step process emulates an update process where a state change happens at the same time for all agents.

+* (always) **asynchronously**: all agents change their state directly

+    * These entities do *not* have a state buffer; all changes are applied directly.
+    * This emulates a process where state changes occur sequentially.

+* **manually**: whether the state is updated synchronously or asynchronously is determined by arguments to the ``apply_rule`` call

+    * This allows for more flexibility in the ``apply_rule`` calls
+    * Downside: creates some memory allocation overhead when using synchronous ``apply_rule`` calls, because the buffer needs to be stored anew

+.. hint:: Which ``Update`` mode should I choose in the entity state?

+    To decide, which ``Update`` mode to use in the entity *state*, the following can help:

+    * If your model will use only few rules and their update mode is always the same: use ``sync`` or ``async``.
+    * If you desire more flexibility and need to mix different update rules, use ``manual``.

 Initialize cells and agents